ysasson-portfolio/text-analytics-spring-2026/assignment1/docs/AI_usage_Log.md

 I learned that sometimes models will take a while to run regardless of the efforts we make to speed it up.
 Although, batching is a good method to increase the efficiency while running the model.

+### AI Error Found:
+AI suggested to use .apply to apply the function to the entire column (utilizing this method on an entire column with lots of data and an intensive model is inefficient).
+I fixed it by batching and doing the analysis on a loop (AI gave me this idea as an alternative).

 (Link to Chat Transcript)\[https://chatgpt.com/share/699573ba-0c80-8001-b965-2f5be6a16966]